ecn310/course-project-taxes-tariffs/README.md

 for economic development.
 Our findings reveal a moderate negative correlation between VAT and tariff revenue in developing and developed countries, with a correlation coefficient of -0.3255, indicating that as countries shift towards consumption-based taxes like VAT, their reliance on tariffs decreases.
-This relationship is particularly notable in developing countries, where tariffs historically constituted a larger share of revenue.
-The paper discusses these findings within the context of broader tax reform literature, analyzing the relationship of shifting from trade taxes to consumption taxes.
+Our research discusses these findings within the context of broader tax reform literature, analyzing the relationship of shifting from trade taxes to consumption taxes.

 # Contents